Recep Tayyip Erdoğan: Early political career

 In 1976, Erdoğan engaged in politics by joining the National Turkish Student Union, an anti-communist action group.
-In the same year, he became the head of the Beyoğlu youth branch of the Islamist National Salvation Party (MSP), and was later promoted to chair of the Istanbul youth branch of the party.
+In the same year, he became head of the Beyoğlu youth branch of the Islamist National Salvation Party (MSP), and was later promoted to chair of the Istanbul youth branch.
+He held this position until the 1980 military coup which dissolved all major political parties.
+He went on to be a consultant and senior executive in the private sector in the aftermath of the coup.

-Holding this position until 1980, he served as consultant and senior executive in the private sector during the era following the 1980 military coup when political parties were closed down.
+Three years later, in 1983, Erdoğan followed most of Necmettin Erbakan's followers into the newly founded Welfare Party (RP).
+The new party, like its predecessors subscribed to Erbakan's strain of Islamism, the National view.
+He became the party's Beyoğlu district chair in 1984, and head of its Istanbul branch in 1985.
+Erdoğan entered the parliamentary by-elections of 1986 as a candidate in Istanbul's 6th electoral district, but failed to get elected.
+Three years later, Erdoğan ran for the district mayoralty of Beyoğlu, finishing in second place with 22.8% of the vote.

-In 1983, Erdoğan followed most of Necmettin Erbakan's followers into the Islamist Welfare Party.
-He became the party's Beyoğlu district chair in 1984, and in 1985 he became the chair of the Istanbul city branch.
-Erdoğan entered the parliamentairy by-elections of 1986 as a 6th district candidate of Istanbul, but gained no seat as his party ended as the fifth largest party in the by-elections.
-Three years later, Erdoğan ran for mayor of Beyoğlu district.
-He finished second in the election with 22.8% of the votes.
-Erdoğan was elected to parliament in 1991, but was barred from taking his seat due to preferential voting.
+In the 1991 general election, the Welfare Party more than doubled its share of the vote in Istanbul compared to four years prior, reaching 16.7%.
+At first, Erdoğan, who led his party's district list, was thought to have been elected to parliament.
+However, as a product of the open-list proportional representation system adopted during the previous term, after all votes expressing a candidate preference were tabulated, it was instead Mustafa Baş who earned the seat allocated to the Welfare Party.
+A difference of about 4,000 preferential votes separated the two, with Baş's ~13,000 to Erdoğan's ~9,000.